tskit-dev/tutorials/args.md

 gene conversion, or that have evolved under a Wright-Fisher model of inheritance, in which parents can have more than two children, and coalescence and recombination can occur in the same generation.
-The focus on genomes rather than events also makes it possible to accurately encode ancestry without having to explictly specify all ancestrally relevant events (TODO: cite our ARG paper).
+The focus on genomes rather than events also makes it possible to accurately encode ancestry without having to pin down exactly when the relevant ancestral events took place (TODO: cite our ARG paper).

 (sec_args_arg_nodes)=
 ## ARG nodes

-{ref}`Simplified<sec_simplification>` tree sequences, such as the default `msprime` output, can be though of as graphs that contain only those nodes that correspond to a coalescence somewhere in the genome.
-That is sufficient to capture the structure of local trees and the correlations between them, and is often sufficient for analysis.
-However fully simplified tree sequences do not contain complete information about the timings and topological operations associated with recombination events.
+{ref}`Simplified<sec_simplification>` tree sequences, such those normally produced by `msprime`, can be though of as a "simplified ARGs" that contain only nodes that correspond to a coalescence somewhere in the genome.
+They are sufficient to capture the structure of local trees and the correlations between them; this is usually all that is needed for analysis.
+However they do not contain complete information about the timings and topological operations associated with recombination events.
 This extra information can be useful for a few specific purposes:

 1. Assuming each recombination happens at a unique position, precise information about which lineages are involved in recombination allows you to work out the exact